 I shuddered as the realization of what was going on washed over me.
 It was no surprise that Jeremy was losing it; I was surprised that I wasn’t.
 I had no indication of the time; my phone had been taken from me, but I assumed it had only been hours since this all started.
 Just yesterday I had been a normal kid struggling through school.
 Today I was a kid, locked in the back of a truck, who could catch on fire.
 I shuddered again and thought about what my parents would do when I didn’t come home.

 The truck hit yet another bump throwing me into the air and onto my bad hand.
 It must have been close to being done healing because another dull crack sounded from it and I cried out in pain again.
 Dakota was too busy to help with the pain this time.
 In fact it almost looked like they hadn’t moved at all.
 Sophia mumbled quietly and I dragged myself over to undo the strap over her head.
 I shook her shoulder gently until she woke up.
 I probably wasn’t the best first sight; my face was contorted in an attempt to hold back tears of pain, “Sophia, are you awake?
 I’m not letting you up until I know you aren’t going to freak out.”

 “I’m awake,” She started, “What’s going on Jack?
 The last thing I can remember is being at the bowling alley with you, Jeremy, and the new girl.
 Where are we?”

-“We’re in a semi-trailer,” I replied, undoing the rest of the straps, “as for the rest; I don’t even have an explanation for it, But Claire might when she gets done with Jeremy.”
+“We’re in a semi-trailer,” I replied, undoing the rest of the straps, “as for the rest; I don’t even have an explanation for it, But Dakota might when she gets done with Jeremy.”

 “What’s wrong with Jeremy?” she demanded, sitting up with lightning speed.